keboola/developers-docs/extend/custom-science/index.md

 [TODO:obrazek]

 Input mapping:
 To test the above script, you can use the [sample table].
-Name of the table in the Storage is not important, but make sure to set the outputmapping name to **source.cs**
+Name of the table in the Storage is not important, but make sure to set the outputmapping name to **source.csv**

 The same goes for output mapping - make sure to set the source (it is the source of output mapping - i.e the result of your script) to **result.csv**.